AlgoTradingHub/theplatform-book/source/reference/lambda.md

 ```

 ::: note
-`::` must also be used if you want to change the value of a local variable using this local variable.
+`::` must also be used if you want to change the vаlue of a local variable using this local variable.
 :::

 ```o